Spherical cosmological models: an alternative cosmology: Mach's principle and Newton's second law

 Mach's principle is rooted in a discussion that dates back to Newton and Leibniz.
 To the latter, space was simply a construct which was useful to stage the introduction of coordinates, and he correctly realized that the actual choice of the coordinates is quite arbitrary.
 Hence, any physical theory should be independent of the choice of a coordinate system, and therefore he was an advocate of covariance {\it avant la lettre}.
 Newton on the other hand quite convincingly proved Leibniz 'wrong' with his famous pail experiment, showing that one must endow the concept of 'absolute space' with physical reality.

-In this paper, just as in conventional cosmology, it is quite natural to promote the comoving frame to the status of coordinated absolute space, and since comoving observers do not experience any accelerations, the special significance of their coordinate systems does right to the special significance of absolute space.
+Here, just as in conventional cosmology, it is quite natural to promote the comoving frame to the status of coordinated absolute space, and since comoving observers do not experience any accelerations, the special significance of their coordinate systems does right to the special significance of absolute space.

 The above statement does not explain, however, what the physical mechanisms are behind the 'punishments' that inhabitants of coordinate frames that are not comoving must endure, such as the so called 'apparent forces' (linear acceleration, centrifugal and Coriolis forces).
 These forces are proportional to mass, but they have nothing to do with gravitation.
-Hence the introduction of inertial mass $m_I$ as distinct from the gravitational mass $m_G$.
-Mach's idea was simple and attractive: it is the whole body of the universe that defines the absolute frame.
+Hence the need for inertial mass $m_I$ as distinct from the gravitational mass $m_G$.
+Mach's idea is simple and attractive: it is the whole body of the universe that defines the absolute frame.
 Yet, a physical explanation to back up the idea is not part of Mach's principle, and as such Mach's principle is therefore 'nothing more' than the assertion in the previous paragraph.
 It does suggest, however, a link between $m_I$ and $m_G$.

 General relativity evades the issue, in a sense.
 It replaces Newton's second law $F=m_I \times a$ with the geodetic equations.
 These deal with accelerations, not with forces.
 Hence there is no need to introduce $m_I$.
-If there would only be gravitation, that would 'solve' the problem by elimination of the concept of $m_I$ altogether.
 This also means that we cannot use general relativity as a tool to investigate Mach's principle.

 We now revisit Mach's principle in the framework of our universes.
-We invoke a cosmic (dark) matter background $\rho$.
+We invoke a cosmic (dark) matter background $\rho(t,\mathbf{r})$.
 It has been argued in section~\ref{sect_darkmatter_intro} that it is very likely to be highly isotropic, and thus $\rho(t)$.
 The attraction of that isotropic background on a mass $m_G$ causes a net force that is zero, as was already known to Newton, be it that in his case the net force was the subtraction of 2 infinities.
 Here, however, the universes are finite in spacetime, and no singularities are to be confronted.
 Therefore, we can actually calculate something.